npb12/missed.social/README.md

   * I would suggest ignoring any `*.pyc` files too.
 * Make sure to creat your own copies of these files which are specific to your machine

+#Testing with Zeus#

+When you want to do testing directly on Zeus you'll need to run the development web server which comes with Django.
+To start this development web server, navigate to the project root on Zeus (`/var/www/ms`).
+Then issue the command: `python manage.py runserver 0.0.0.0:8000` (these _are_ the numbers to use) This will allow the development web server to bind to the server's actual IP address.
+Then in your web browser on your local machine, you should be able to navigate to `23.239.3.97:8000` and see the Django project running.

 #Model Migrations